-- You’ll probably need photos, audio recordings, video, engaging text, ways to sell merch, a calendar, social media integration, and a compelling design.
+- You’ll probably need photos, video recordings, engaging text, a calendar, social media integration, and a compelling design; maybe ways to sell merch.
 Quite a pile of stuff to accomplish.

-- Note every problem that you anticipate in a cool, detached way, without being concerned with solutions.
+- Document every problem that you anticipate in a cool, detached way, without being concerned with solutions.

-Whether we’re developing a website, composing, or whatever, we should aim to take pleasure in investigating solutions, much like we’d enjoy exploring an unfamiliar town.
+Whether we’re developing a website, writing songs, or whatever, we should aim to take pleasure in investigating solutions, much like we’d enjoy exploring an unfamiliar town.

 The key here is to generate numerous possibilities for each problem, with an eye toward adventure rather than outcome: